 Product Returns

 Product returns are currently a significant threat that exists in the market.
-In other words, if consumers are not satisfied by the product offerings received, they can return it free of charges.
-As a result, consumer returns have led the retailers in incurring a lot of losses.
-In a recent survey conducted, 90 percent of the customers who faced with counterfeit products have immediately returned the products.
+In other words, if consumers are not satisfied with the product offerings received, they can return it free of charge.
+As a result, consumer returns have led retailers in incurring a lot of losses.
+In a recent survey conducted, 90 percent of the customers who faced counterfeit products immediately returned the products.
 Corporations incur expenses in the form of transportation and packaging costs, which causes companies to lose over $350 billion annually.
-In addition, these expenses will increase more than $550 billion by the year 2020.
+In addition, these expenses will increase by more than $550 billion by the year 2020.

-The counterfeit products have prevented many significant companies in gaining insights on the purchase and the use of the products.
-Therefore, the retailers experience gaps in the knowledge of the popularity of the products and its usage rates.
+The counterfeit products have prevented many significant companies from gaining insights into the purchase and use of the products.
+Therefore, the retailers experience gaps in the knowledge of the popularity of the products and their usage rates.
 The data loss caused due to the presence of counterfeit products generated firms an overall loss of $18 billion annually.

 Technological Developments in Counterfeit Products

 The rise in technological developments has also provided a boost to the counterfeit products market.
 Retailers who supply counterfeit products can use 3D printers and artificial intelligence to create perfect replicas of products and sell them to consumers worldwide.
-Currently loses incurred by firms due to the use of 3D printing generating counterfeit products is more than $100 billion.
+Currently, losses incurred by firms due to the use of 3D printing generating counterfeit products is more than $100 billion.

 The RFID market is worth $11.2 billion currently and will rise to around $40.5 billion by the year 2025.
-Businesses spend a lot of time and resources to protect their brand name, goodwill and trademark.
-Therefore, the implementation of RFID (Radio Frequency Identification) technology will help them to eliminate wastage of resources effectively and efficiently.
+Businesses spend a lot of time and resources to protect their brand name, goodwill, and trademark.
+Therefore, the implementation of RFID (Radio Frequency Identification) technology will help them to eliminate the waste of resources effectively and efficiently.

 Written By: Arshad Kazi